4.6 — Fixed-width integers and size_t

 This produced the result:

-is actually 32-bits.
+You can see that std::int_least16_t is 16-bits, whereas std::int_fast16_t is actually 32-bits.
 This is because on the author’s machine, 32-bit integers are faster to process than 16-bit integers.

 However, these fast and least integers have their own downsides.
 First, not many programmers actually use them, and a lack of familiarity can lead to errors.
-The the fast types can also lead to memory wastage, as their actual size may be significantly larger than indicated by their name.
+Then the fast types can also lead to memory wastage, as their actual size may be significantly larger than indicated by their name.

 Most seriously, because the size of the fast/least integers is implementation-defined, your program may exhibit different behaviors on architectures where they resolve to different sizes.
 For example: